 The Story of Civilization will eventually be a four-volume series covering the entire span of world history.
 Each volume has a core book plus a number of ancillary items.
 This is similar in concept to Susan Wise Bauer’s Story of the World, but The Story of Civilization is written primarily for a Catholic audience.

-Phillip Campbell is the author of the text and the presenter on the video lectures.
+Phillip Campbell is the author of the texts and the presenter on the video lectures.
 I first encountered his work when I reviewed a video history course that he created for Homeschool Connections.
 I was very impressed with both the content and his presentation.
 So when I heard that Campbell was to be the author and presenter for The Story of Civilization, I expected that the quality would be excellent.
 I wasn’t disappointed.

 Video lectures running about ten minutes per chapter are presented by Phillip Campbell himself.
 Lectures review key points and characters from each chapter.
 Campbell adds occasional explanations that go beyond the text plus a few graphics and visual aids.
 While he sometimes references the historical fiction stories in the lectures, you will want to read the full stories in the text.
 Immediately after each lecture, the video presents some review questions and activities that the family can try to answer together or in competition with one another.
 (Lectures are streamed from TANhomeschool.com.)

 Neither the lectures nor the audio CDs are essential, but they might be very helpful.
-Some students might find it helpful to read the book while listening to the CDs.
+Some students might find it helpful to read the book while listening to the audio CDs.

-The publisher recommends the 203-page activity book for students in grades one through four, but older students might benefit from some of the activities since they all relate to the chapter material in some way.
+The publisher recommends the activity books for students in grades one through four, but older students might benefit from some of the activities since they all relate to the chapter material in some way.
 Activities include coloring, map work, cut-and-paste pieces to be used with craft activities, various types of puzzles, and drawing.
 Some of the coloring pages feature simplified versions of the dramatic drawings of characters that are used in the core textbook.
 Activity book pages are perforated for easy removal, and those that need to be used for crafts are printed on only one side of the page.

 Each chapter section of the teacher’s manual begins with five comprehension questions that should be used orally.
 (Answers are included below each question.)
 Next are narration exercises.
 The teacher’s manual has simple headings such as “Chariots” and “The Hittites” for two narration topics followed by a paragraph or two of a sample narration.
 This lets parents know what type of information students should be retelling based on what was covered in the chapter.
 You could ask for either oral or written narrations.
 Other activities vary from chapter to chapter.
 There are one or more craft projects for each chapter.
 Most but not all chapters have one map activity and one coloring page.
 Make-and-eat snack projects and drawing activities show up in some chapters.
 The occasional drama projects seem better for students beyond fourth grade.
 Other activities such as writing a riddle poem, taking a poll and graphing the results, and a water displacement science experiment are representative of a few other types of activities that show up just once or twice.
 You should not try to complete all of these projects.